plutov/paypal/README.md

     Total:    15.1111,
     Currency: "USD",
 }
-paymentResult, err := c.CreateDirectPaypalPayment(amount, "http://example.com/redirect-uri")
+paymentResult, err := c.CreateDirectPaypalPayment(amount, "http://example.com/redirect-uri", "http://example.com/cancel-uri", "Description for this payment")

 // If paymentResult.ID is not empty and paymentResult.Links is also
 // we can redirect user to approval page (paymentResult.Links[0]).